The answers to all your burning questions.

 We can’t answer this question responsibly until we understand your idea, business, market, users, etc. While we can’t tell you exactly what your project will cost, we can draw on the 100+ projects we’ve delivered since 2005 and tell you what’s typical for the projects we’re best suited to help you with.

-While it’s really hard to know the specific costs of the project without going through a discovery phase like our Research, Design, and Planning phase, we can usually help you set a responsible budget during before you ever hire us.
+While it’s really hard to know the specific costs of the project without going through a discovery phase like our Discovery, Design, and Planning phase, we can usually help you set a responsible budget during before you ever hire us.

 It’s also important to keep in mind that most projects get broken up into multiple phases.
 During the first phase of development, our goal is always to focus on the highest value features and architect something that sets us up for future phases.